 When designing for dark apparel, you now have the ability to specify which parts of your image should be transparent, and which parts should actually be printed as 'white'.
-After you've added an image to your design, look under advanced options in the design tool and use the 'show whites as transparent' checkbox (see illustration above).
-Note that this checkbox is ignored for light apparel.
+After you've added an image to your design, click on the 'More' button in the design tool and use the 'show whites as transparent' checkbox (see illustration above).
+Note, this checkbox is not available for light apparel.

 What is the best size and resolution for a light apparel design?

 When generating an image to upload to our site for light apparel, the best approach is to create your file measuring 14" wide x 12" tall (and at a resolution of 150ppi).
 This way, the design you submit will appear at the same size and aspect ratio when your product is manufactured.
 If you save your file as a JPEG, the white portions it contains will be omitted, so you do not have to worry about the white box that encloses your design.
 If you save your image file as a PNG, make sure that area around your image is transparent in order to ensure that everything but your design is omitted when manufacturing your shirt.

 Will the white color in my image print on my Light Apparel Product?

 We use a brand-new and very sophisticated technology to print the apparel products.
 The inks are actually sublimated into the fibers of the t-shirt, which makes the colors vibrant and keeps the shirts very soft.
 It also allows us to print thousands of colors (enabling photo-realism) instead of a few, compared to screen printers.
 Unfortunately, the technology does not yet support printing "white" coloring, because our process lacks white ink.